 Including the playoffs, no one in the NBA scored more points than LeBron James in the last 10 years.
 He started the decade 124th on the league’s all-time scoring list.
 He now ranks No. 3 on the all-time scoring list and No. 2 Karl Malone and No. 1 Kareem Abdul-Jabbar are well within reach.

-As he turns 36 today, James is fresh off being named the Associated Press’ male athlete of the decade for a record-tying fourth time.
-To date, he has four NBA championships, four Finals MVPs, four NBA MVPs, 16 All-NBA selections, 16 All-Star selections, the 2003-04 Rookie of the Year award and three All-Star MVPs, too.
+As he turns 37 today, James is just a few months removed from being named to the NBA’s 75th Anniversary Team and a year removed from being named the Associated Press’ male athlete of the decade for a record-tying fourth time.
+To date, he has four NBA championships, four Finals MVPs, four NBA MVPs, 17 All-NBA selections, 17 All-Star selections, the 2003-04 Rookie of the Year award and three All-Star MVPs, too.
 He has left an indelible mark on three NBA franchises — the Cleveland Cavaliers, the Miami Heat and now, the Los Angeles Lakers — while piling up all manner of statistical milestones along the way.

 There are the eight straight Finals trips, the ending of Cleveland’s championship drought and so many more moments that have made James an icon in NBA lore.
 Here’s a look back at some of the plays and on-court moments that marked James’ success in each of those stops.